 Microsoft today rolled out a new product, SharePoint Spaces, which adds immersive, mixed reality experiences to the long-standing web-based, collaborative platform – widely used by businesses to share internal content.

-It allows users to create a virtual space to view and interact with mixed reality content, information, and video on any device—in a browser, mobile browser, or headset.
-Mixed reality refers to the overlapping of digital or virtual objects with the real world.
+It allows users to create a virtual space to view and interact with mixed reality content, information, and video on any device—

 The company described it as “integrated and extensible”, adding “we expect partners to embrace SharePoint spaces and to develop powerful web parts and experiences that will drive a new wave of innovation for customers.”